BlockClusterApp/homepage/src/routes/legal/privacy/privacy.md

 ## Age restrictions

-Our Services are only available for purchase for those who are over the age of 18.
-Our Services are not designed to target, entice, or consumed by individuals under the age of 18.
-If you know of or have reason to believe someone under the age of 18 has provided us with any personal data, please contact us.
+Our Services are only available for purchase for those who are over the age of 18 or for those otherwise able to enter into a legally binding agreement.
+Our Services are not designed to target, entice, or consumed by individuals which do not meet the above criteria.
+If you know of or have reason to believe someone under the age of 18 which is not able to enter into a legally binding agreement has provided us with any personal data, please contact us.

 ## Changes to our Privacy Policy